NEMSLinux/nems-ai/README.md

 * Ability to ask nems-ai about the state of any of your monitored systems.
 E.g., "How long as my web server been down for?" or "How much disk space is left on my domain controller?"
 * nems-ai to optionally power notifications, making them much more detailed and unique.
 E.g., "The web server at location 3 has been flapping for a few hours.
 I notice the CPU usage has been really high during this time, and it looks like there's a big powershell process running, so it may be good to remote in and have a look."
+* A better understanding of NEMS documentation as source of truth.
+Currently, the LLM gets confused between NEMS Linux and Nagios Core, so provides CLI check commands rather than following the NEMS configuration flow.